AlexAjit/DjangoAssSignals/README.md

+**As mentioned in the assignment, The code does not need to be elegant and production ready, we just need to understand your logic. so I had written only logic parts with the proper comments**

 # Question 1: By default are django signals executed synchronously or asynchronously?
 Please support your answer with a code snippet that conclusively proves your stance.
 The code does not need to be elegant and production ready, we just need to understand your logic.

 In Django, a signal is like a message that you can send to other parts of your code.
 When something happens in your code, you can send a signal to notify other parts of your code that something has changed.